The fourth day of diwali celebrations

 legends in 'Vishnu Puraan' have it that the people of Gokul used to

-worship and offer prayers to Lord Indra for the rains because they
+worship and offer prayer to Lord Indra for the rains because they

 Krishna told them that it was Mount Govardhan (Govardhan Paevat) and not